-The extent of HFC use in these sectors is determined annually via the project 'Use of HCFCs, or trade flow study). which is conducted annually (up to 2003 by KPMG (KPMG, multiple years), from 2004 onwards by PWC consultants (PWC, multiple years)) on behalf of the Ministry of Infrastructure and the Environment.
+The extent of HFC use in these sectors is determined annually via the project 'Use of HCFCs, HFC, and related substances in the Netherlands' (also known as the 'Handelsstromenonderzoek' or trade flow study) which is conducted annually (up to 2003 by KPMG (KPMG, multiple years), from 2004 onwards by PWC consultants (PWC, multiple years)) on behalf of the Ministry of Infrastructure and the Environment.
 Differentiation between PUR-foam and technical aerosols is made since the year 2000.